Advanced Twisting Part 1

 Project tip: Leave a lesson comment below!
 It’s a great way to give feedback or ask a question, and it helps google find us so we can achieve The Feldenkrais Project’s vision!

-• It’s helpful to have a very secure place for the foot stand when the legs are crossed closely together.
-Consider options to create more friction.
+– It’s helpful to have a very secure place for the foot to stand when the legs are crossed closely together and tilted.
+Consider options to create more friction under your foot if it’s slipping.

-• If you still struggle with the legs crossed, knees tilting configuration and movements, you might instead do one or more of these first: Legs as Free as a Baby’s or Simple Twisting or The Hip Joints: Moving Proximal Around Distal.
+– If you still struggle with the legs crossed, knees tilting movements or tilted configuration, you might instead do one or more of these first:

 The legs-crossed, tilting (or sustained tilted) configuration is not about flexibility, though that will likely improve.
-It’s about the learning opportunities that can be created elsewhere while in this constraining configuration.
+It’s about the learning opportunities that created elsewhere while in this constraining configuration.

 This lesson is found in the collection called Freeing the Spine, Chest, Shoulders, and Neck.
 It has two recommended prerequisite lessons: